WELCOME TO RICHARD HUISH COLLEGE

-Huish is one of the leading inspected state Sixth Form Colleges in the country and has for many years welcomed applications from international students.
-The College is regularly ranked amongst the best state colleges nationally for A Level results.
+Huish is one of the leading inspected state Sixth Form Colleges in the country and regularly ranked amongst the best state colleges nationally for A Level results.

 There is so much to consider when looking to study abroad.
 We have put together this film for you to get a feel of what Huish and Oak House has to offer.

 We are one of the best Sixth Form Colleges in the country.
 We have an A Level pass rate of 99% and of the students that took Vocational Extended Diplomas, 53% of grades achieved were the very highest Distinction or Distinction*.
 73% of International students achieved A*-C grades and 55% achieved A*-B grades at A Level.